-The information below is provided to assist property owners in understanding the land valuations.
+The information below is provided to assist property owners in understanding land valuations.

-If you have queries regarding your valuation, in the first instance contact the Registrar of Titles on telephone +6723 23691.
+If you have queries about your valuation, in the first instance contact the Registrar of Titles on telephone +672 3 23691.

 Valuation of Land

-Norfolk Island property owners who are required to pay land rates received a first time notice of valuation of their property from the Valuer-General in 2018, in accordance with the Land Valuation Act 2012 (NI).
-The date of valuation for the inaugural valuation was set as 30 June 2017 and, the date of effect of the valuation 1 July 2018.
+Norfolk Island property owners who are required to pay land rates received the first-time notice of valuation of their property from the Valuer-General in 2018, in accordance with the Land Valuation Act 2012 (NI).
+The date of valuation for the inaugural valuation was set as 30 June 2017 and, the date of effect of the valuation was 1 July 2018.